Jip-Hop/sedunlocksrv-pba/README.md

 ## Security Notes & Known Limitations

 - **Unauthenticated `/reboot` and `/poweroff` endpoints**: These endpoints are intentionally unauthenticated.
 In the PBA context there is no acceptable way to supply a session token for power operations — the user may need to reboot or power off without having unlocked any drives.
 This is by design.
+- **Pre-auth information exposure**: `/status` and `/diagnostics` are intentionally unauthenticated so operators can troubleshoot drive detection and network setup before unlock.
+That means network interface names/addresses and per-drive OPAL query metadata are visible before authentication.
+- **SSH loopback transport**: The SSH UI reaches the local API over TLS on `127.0.0.1:443`, using `curl --resolve` so certificate verification is bound to `TLS_SERVER_NAME` rather than the literal loopback address.
+This avoids opening a plain-HTTP localhost control port while still supporting custom certificates.
+- **Loopback-only token bypass for SSH boot**: The SSH helper can use `/boot-list` and `/boot` without a web session token after a successful unlock, but only when the request originates from loopback.
+Remote network clients still need the normal unlock session token.
+- **Private/internal CA handling**: `TLS_CA_CERT_PATH` affects only the SSH helper's internal curl path.
+This is intentional: browser trust belongs to the client machine accessing the web UI, so the PBA image does not need to rewrite its system CA store just to support a private PKI on the browser side.
 - **Passwords visible in `/proc/cmdline`**: Disk passwords are passed as command-line arguments to `sedutil-cli` and are therefore visible in `/proc/<pid>/cmdline` while the process runs.
 This is a limitation of `sedutil-cli` itself and cannot be mitigated without upstream changes.
 The PBA environment is a single-user, ephemeral boot image where only the operator has access.
 - **Single active session**: Only one web session token exists at a time.
 A new login invalidates the previous session.
 This is by design: the PBA is a single-user environment and does not need concurrent session support.
 - **Docker build path**: The `Dockerfile` is provided for convenience but has not been tested with the current version of this fork.
 Use the native build host path (`sudo ./build.sh`) for production images.